theodrosyimer/binez/README.md

 binez convert 6
 ```

-Calculate the range of a given number of unsigned bits:
+Calculate the range of a given number of unsigned bits (default):

 ```sh
 binez range -b 8
 ```

-Calculate the range of a given number of unsigned bytes:
+Calculate the range of a given number of unsigned bytes (default):

 ```sh
 binez range -B 2